MEOWNDLICHT/file_sorter/README.md

 # File Type-based Sorter
 ---

-This program aims to provide a way to sort file directories based on file types.
-The sorting pattern will be based off of the different file extensions of file types such as documents, pictures, videos, music, achives, and miscellaneous files.
+This program aims to provide a way to sort directories based on various file types.
+The sorting pattern will be based off of different file extensions from varying categories such as documents, pictures, videos, music, achives, and miscellaneous files.

 ---

 ## Use case

 This program should only be used for simple sorting tasks.
-I strongly advise the use of this program for more serious and formal purposes.
+I strongly do not advise the use of this program for more serious and formal purposes.
 Be cautious.

 ---

 ## How to use

 After running main.py, you will be prompted to enter the file directory you want to sort.
-Enter the directory and watch as the program sort everything out.
+Enter the FULL directory and watch as the program sort everything out.
 That's about it.

 ---